 the value as-is, including any command-line argument, without fallbacks.

-On MacOS, it calls the system default for editing that file extension.
+On MacOS, as fallback, it calls the system default for editing that file extension.

-You might notice that vim and Emacs are not in that short list, that's because:
+You might notice that vim and Emacs are not in the short list of editors, that's because:

-- If you are using it, you know what the
+- If you are using either of them, you know what the

 EDITORvariable is, and you probably has set it already.